icons8/lunacy-docs/docs/components.md

 ## Component instances

 Instances are copies of components that you use across your project.
-In the **Objects** panel, components instances are displayed with the component icon in front of their names.
+In the Layer List, components instances are displayed with the component icon in front of their names.
 Their names appear in regular type (while main components are displayed in bold) and have the following name format:

 `<Component name> instance`

 Click the name of an instance to extend it.
 The nodes inside an instance are override nodes, that show the elements that you can modify for this component instance only.
 For details about overrides, click [here](#overrides).

-The figure below shows a view of a component (top) and the way it appears in the **Objects** panels and a view of an instance of this component (bottom).
+The figure below shows a view of a component (top) and the way it appears in the Layer List and a view of an instance of this component (bottom).

 ![A view of a component and its instance](public/symbplusinst65.png)

-As you can see, the component node includes the text and the rectangle objects.
-You can change both these objects:
+As you can see, the component node includes the text and the rectangle layers.
+You can change both these layers:

 * The wording and its properties: font size, color, alignment, etc.
 * The rectangle properties: size, color, shades, etc.